Cuda Performance CP700R Kids Road Bike Review

 Affiliate disclosure: Cycle Sprog may make a small commission on purchases made via some of the affiliate links on this site.
 This doesn’t affect the price you pay, and helps us to fund this site – thanks for your support

-This post was first published in September 2016, and updated in March 2017 to reflect availability of the bike
+This post was first published in September 2016, and updated in march 2017 and July 2024 to reflect changing availability of the bike

 Comments